 - From undiffused to diffused

-Boisot came up with research and initiated Social Learning Cycle (SLC) that acquire the I-Space to create an impressive model using active knowledge workflow using five steps:
+Boisot came up with research and initiated Social Learning Cycle (SLC) that acquire the I-Space to create an impressive model using active knowledge workflow using five steps that aids in problem-solving:

 With data availability of appropriate information, the company can quickly grab the understanding context.